 When the government introduced the SHP, the idea was that they should be accessible to all whether you’re employed, self-employed or not working.
-And, value for money is assured as the charges are capped, which is always good to know!
+And, with capped charges, value for money is assured which is always good to know!

 Stakeholder pension principles

 - You can pay into the pension yourself, and the government will boost what you contribute by adding tax relief back.
 Nice to have.
 Your employer could also pay in if they wish to.